chef/chef-web-docs/content/resources/chocolatey_package/_index.md

   - markdown: 'The name of the package.
 Default value: the name of the resource

       block.'
-- property: user
-  ruby_type: String
-  required: false
-  default_value: null
-  new_in: '15.3'
-  description_list:
-  - markdown: The username to authenticate feeds.
 - property: password
   ruby_type: String
   required: false